hertie-data-science-lab/sortingalgorithms-psharratt/README.md

 ## Submission notes:

-We edited bucket.py to create our recursive algorithm and created main.py to test both the ecursive_bucket_sort and bucketSort functions.
+We edited bucket.py to create our recursive algorithm and created main.py to test both the recursive_bucket_sort and bucketSort functions.

 ## Assignment: